ramonskie/codex/walkthrough/.build/openstack/walkthrough.md

 make: *** [manifest] Error 5
 ```

-Drat.
 Let's focus on the `$.meta` subtree, since that's where most parameters are defined in
 Genesis templates:

 ```